Chipiona Lighthouse

 Chipiona Lighthouse (Faro de Chipiona), also known as Punta del Perro Light, is an active 19th-century lighthouse in Chipiona, in the province of Cádiz, Spain.
-At a height of 205 ft it is the seventeenth tallest "traditional lighthouse" in the world, as well as the tallest in Spain.
+At 205 ft tall, it is the seventeenth-tallest "traditional lighthouse" in the world and the tallest in Spain.
 It is located on Punta del Perro (lit.
 Dog Point), a projection of land into the Atlantic Ocean in the city of Chipiona, about 6 km southwest of the Guadalquivir entrance, and serves as the landfall light for Seville.

 History

 A previous lighthouse was present at the same site from the Roman period, and this former lighthouse gave Chipiona its name.
-This superb lighthouse was, according to Strabo comparable with the famous Lighthouse of Alexandria.
+This superb lighthouse was, according to Strabo, comparable with the famous Lighthouse of Alexandria.
 It was ordered to be built in 140 BC by the Roman proconsul Quintus Servilius Caepio in an attempt to finally overcome the problems of the Salmedina reef at the mouth of the then river Betis, now the Guadalquivir.
 Its Latin name Turris caepionis (Caepio's Tower), is traditionally held to be the origin of the name Chipiona.

 The project to build a modern lighthouse on the site was first developed in 1862 by Jaime Font, a Catalan engineer.
-He placed the first stone on 30 April 1863 and it was lit for the first time in 1867.
-Since that time it has remained off permanently on 2 occasions.
-The first when it was switched off was in 1898, during the war against the United States of America over the independence of Cuba, all the lighthouses around Cadiz were turned off because an invasion was feared.
-The second time was in 1936 during the Spanish Civil War when it remained off for 3 years.
+He laid the first stone on 30 April 1863, and it was lit for the first time in 1867.
+Since then, it has been temporarily shut off on just 2 occasions.
+The first time it was switched off was in 1898, during the war against the United States of America over the independence of Cuba; all the lighthouses around Cadiz were turned off because an invasion was feared.
+The second time was in 1936 during the Spanish Civil War, when it remained off for 3 years.

 In December 1999 the illumination was changed to a new halogen lamp.
 This is visible 129 km away and flashes once every ten seconds.